M-PIP picture-in-picture device

 There are up to ten options for the reference selection, selectable via VisionWeb.
 (See the Specification for full details.)
 Should the timing source at the top of the list become missing or invalid, the card will move down the list until it finds a valid timing reference source.

 The output timing can be fully adjusted with respect to the chosen reference using three time-based controls (0 - 42ms adjustable in 0.1ms steps, 0 - 100us adjustable in 1us steps and 0 - 1us adjustable in 5ns steps).

 Additional delay (adjustable in one frame steps) is also available both on the input and output.
-The ten frames of flow input video delay allows delay compensation between the background source and the two foreground sources.
+Eight frames of input video delay (in addition to the two frames of minimum processing delay) allows delay compensation between the input sources.
 The ten frames of flow output video delay allows compensation for any big system delays.

 Monitoring your signals